 We are excited to start using our new wind tunnel which was installed in 2019.
 The tunnel has a 1.2 x 1.2 x 4 meter test section and can operate at speeds from 2 – 50 meters/second (approx 5 – 120 mph).
 The test section is enclosed by the “White House” which is a BioSafety Level 2 enclosure with HEPA-filtered air exhaust, which allows us to test wild-caught birds and bats without fear of transmission of any infectious agents.

-The flow quality is excellent, with turbulence fluctuations below 0.03% of the free stream velocity – Preliminary measurements, and details about the design of the wind tunnel are in this recent AIAA conference paper .
-More detailed experiments are underway and will be reported soon.
+The flow quality is excellent, with turbulence fluctuations below 0.03% of the free stream velocity – Details about the design and performance of the wind tunnel are in this paper published in Experiments in Fluids.

 The wind tunnel has a complete suite of measurement systems including 6-axis force transducers, a computer-controlled Pitch-Yaw model positioning system, a cross-stream probe traversing system. non-invasive Particle Image Velocimetry lasers, high speed cameras, hot wire anemometers, etc, etc.